Rose Mapendo: Experiences in the camp

 They were in the camp for sixteen months.
 Under the surveillance of guards, the government ordered the murder of all the men there, including Mapendo's husband.
 Women and children were starved, and two women and two children in her camp were murdered by the government.
 In the camp they had no food or health system, and everyone had lice.
 Children had to defecate in the cell because there was no sanitation.
 To save her son from being killed by a soldier she had to give a soldier her 17-year-old daughter as a sex partner.
 At this time, she was pregnant and sick.
-Rose gave birth to twins on the cold, unsanitary floor during a dark night at the camp with other prisoners, including seven of her children, present.
+While at the camp, Rose gave birth to twins on the floor with other prisoners, including seven of her children, present.
 With no medical attention, Rose tied the umbilical cords using the thread binding her hair and cut them with a piece of wood.
-In an effort to save the babies' lives, as well as show her capacity for forgiveness, she named them after two of the camp's commanders.
+In an effort to save the babies' lives, she named them after two of the camp's commanders.
 This strategy seemed to work, as the wife of a commander visited one day to bring a piece of clothing and some bread.
-Also, when the orders came for the prisoners to be killed. the commander had them transferred to another prison situated in Kinshasa (capital of the DRC) as he could not be responsible for the death of his namesake.
-While there, the soldier who had taken her daughter visited the camp along with the son of the president, (now current presidentJoseph Kabila), who left money and gave the order not to hurt the prisoners.
-Within two weeks the group was dropped off at a human rights center and then transferred to American aid center.
+When the orders came for the prisoners to be killed. the commander had them transferred to another prison situated in Kinshasa (capital of the DRC), as he could not be responsible for the death of his namesake.
+While there, the soldier who had taken her daughter visited the camp along with the son of the president (future president Joseph Kabila), who left money and gave the order not to hurt the prisoners.
+Within two weeks, the group was dropped off at a human rights center and then transferred to an American aid center.
 After ten days, they were transferred to a Red Cross-run protection center in Cameroon by the US government's emergency program to resettle Tutsi refugees from the Congo.

 Meanwhile, Nangabire, her 11-year-old daughter, was with Mapendo's father and mother-in-law in the Congo when the surrounding village was attacked.
 They fled to Rwanda and stayed with a family member for approximately three years before Rose sent Nangabire to stay with her parents in Kenya.

 In July 2000, Mapendo and her children received refugee status and moved to the United States.
 During this time, Rose did not know if Nangabire had survived.
 After a long search, Rose received word that her parents and daughter were alive.
 In 2007, Nangabire received refugee status and was reunited with her family in the US.
-Though she had suffered greatly, being separated from her family, she overcame all of the challenges of moving to a new country, learning a new language, and finding her way through the educational system and is now a wife and mother in her twenties and working as a caregiver (hoping to be a nurse).